CircularRuins/Komorebi/README.md

 > \[!NOTE]
 >
 > If you encounter the error "Komorebi.app is damaged and can't be opened.
-You should move it to the Trash." when opening the app, you can resolve it by running the following command in Terminal
+You should move it to the Trash." when opening the app, you can resolve it by running the following command in Terminal:
 > ```bash
 > sudo xattr -rd com.apple.quarantine /Applications/Komorebi.app
 > ```